Install from source¶

 $ groupadd zammad

-Step 1: Get the source¶
+Step 1: Get the source

 Note

-by default, you may need to
+Not all distributions ship wget and tar by default, you may need to install it manually.

 Get the latest stable release of Zammad here.
 This file will be updated whenever new bug-fixes are applied, so you can update from this URL regularly.